Domestic and International

-Some services recommended above (for example, TransferWise, InstaRem and WorldRemit) are aimed at people who are comfortable doing everything online but they also have great customer service, where other services can tend to struggle.
+Some services recommended above (for example, TransferWise, InstaRem and WorldRemit) are aimed at people who are comfortable doing everything online but they also have great customer service if required.

-For larger amounts, speaking to a human may be really helpful although doing most things online is usually par for the course.
+For larger amounts, speaking to a human by phone may be really helpful although doing most things online is usually par for the course.